-The loss spectra were studied with the electron probe positioned at the cube top (opposite edge from substrate), lateral (lateral edge), corner distal (opposite corner from substrate) and corner proximal (close corner from substrate) positions, which contains all possible symmetries of the problem and thus summarizes all encountered cube modes.
-No gallery modes have been observed in the proximal corner mode PC$_2$, the second distal corner DC$_2$, the proximal and distal edge modes (PE and DE, respectively) and in the distal face mode DF, even though similar bare resonators have shown detectable modes up to 7 eV under 200 keV electron.
-This behaviour has been attributed to the near-zero net dipole moment of these higher order modes and thus not enough resultant electric field to couple evanescently to the gallery modes.
-Figure \ref{fig:PART02}c also shows the filtered spectral maps of the cube modes, which matches the already-known tomographic reconstructions of this system \cite{3DSurfacePlasmon} and were also observed in the FDTD, despite a systematic red-shift in the simulated resonances with respect to the experiment.
-The absolute value of the electric field obtained from FDTD for each cube mode is shown inside the experimental cube maps.
-Note that a smaller order proximal order mode (PC$_1$) have not been observed in EELS, despite being detected in FDTD simulation.
-This mode is known to be very close to the global dipole and very diffuse, which makes it very challenging to detect it experimentally \cite{3DSurfacePlasmon}.
-It is also important to note that unequivocally characterizing the entire cube-substrate modes requires an extreme degree of electron beam monochromaticity.
-Experimentally, mode PC$_2$ is centered at 2.813 eV and mode $DC_1$ is centered at 2.898 eV.
-The 85 meV distance is smaller than the $\sim$ 250 meV mode FWHM and thus mode overlap is expected in our spectral maps.
-Finally, we have also FDTD-simulated an entire spectral image that confirms the observed spatial and spectral features of the nanocube (presented and explained in the SM).
+Loss spectra were studied with the electron probe positioned at the cube top (opposite edge from the substrate), side (lateral edge), distal corner (opposite corner from substrate), and proximal corner (closer corner to substrate) positions, which contain all possible symmetries of the problem.
+No gallery modes were observed in the proximal corner mode PC$_2$, the second distal corner DC$_2$, the proximal and distal edge modes (PE and DE, respectively), and the distal face mode DF, even though similar bare resonators exhibited detectable modes up to 7 eV under 200 keV electron excitation.
+This behavior can be attributed to the near-zero net dipole moment of these higher-order modes, and thus, the resulting electric field is not enough to be observed in the EELS spectrum.
+Figure \ref{fig:PART02}c shows filtered spectral maps of the cube modes, which match the already-known tomographic reconstructions of this system \cite{3DSurfacePlasmon} and were also observed in the FDTD simulations.
+The absolute value of the electric field obtained from FDTD for each of the cube modes is shown in the respective experimental cube map.
+Finally, we have performed FDTD simulations of an entire spectral image that confirm the observed spatial and spectral features of the nanocube (see SM).